 As with other gartersnakes, this species will secrete a foul-smelling musk from glands at the base of the tail when first captured.

 Similar species: Missouri has two other gartersnakes, the eastern and red-sided gartersnakes (both subspecies of the common gartersnake, Thamnophis sirtalis) and the plains gartersnake (Thamnophis radix).
 In addition to the description above, another key character that distinguishes the orange-striped ribbonsnake is its unmarked scales along the upper jaw (supralabial scales): they are plain white or pale green, lacking black bars; the light coloration of this "upper lip" contrasts against the ribbonsnake's dark head.

-Length: 20 to 30 inches.
+Adult length: 20 to 30 inches; occasionally to 50 inches.

-Our subspecies of western ribbonsnake is the orange-striped ribbonsnake, named, naturally, for the attractive orange (or yellowish) stripes running down the length of its body.
+The orange-striped ribbonsnake is a subspecies of western ribbonsnake.
+It is named for the attractive orange (or yellowish) stripes running down the length of its body.

 Mating occurs during April and early May.
 Not all females reproduce every year.
 The young are born from July into September.
 A litter may contain 4–36 young, with an average of 12 or 13.
 Males usually reach sexual maturity in one or two years, and females in up to three years.

 Many snake species are burdened with unfair, undying myths that paint them to be much more dangerous and harmful than they are.
 This snake is attractive and harmless.
 Support nature education.
 Speak out on behalf of snakes.